Garden studio appeal

 Whilst we continue to support our customers who are unable to attend face to face activities, through virtual activities, one to one sessions and door step activities, we are hearing more and more that what they really want is to be back with their peers; that nothing replaces physical interaction and that they are feeling isolated in the confines of their own homes.

-Whilst we literally do not have the inside space to accommodate all of our customers at the moment – we have found a solution to this problem, that we are asking for your help with.
+Whilst we literally do not have the inside space to accommodate all of our customers when we are able to re-open – we have found a solution to this problem, that we are asking for your help with.

 Cheques can be sent to Papworth Trust, 1 Saxongate, Bradbury Place, Huntingdon, PE29 3RR or by Bacs payment to Papworth Trust Appeal Fund Account Sort code: 20-17-68 Account No: 20699357 using the reference ‘garden studio’.